 Wilhelmina, Dwayne and Erica’s daughter, is hiding behind the sofa.
 She can’t hear everything that’s being said but she can see what’s going on under the table.

-At last she can get up from the table and help Erica clean away the empty plates.
-Regner catches Cade watching Bailey.
+At last she gets an excuse to leave the table.
+Her chair almost falls as she pushes it back in her haste to help Erica clean away the empty plates.
+Regner catches Cade watching Bailey sashaying into the kitchen.
 Cade meets his eyes and the tension between the two men is tangible.

-He takes them into the garage, where he pulls off a grey protection and uncovers a sleek Margaret Vaguester.
+He takes them into the garage, where he pulls off a grey protection and uncovers a sleek power car.

 ‘Wow… A real beaut.’
 Cade whistles.
 ‘But lime?
 Isn’t it a little too… flashy?’